digital-asset/daml/lenses.md

 ## Why are lenses so slow as getters?

 This is almost a death sentence for lenses as getters.
 But where are these huge differences coming from?
 If we look through the definitions of `lens` and `get`, we find that there are quite a few function calls going on and that the two typeclasses `Functor` and `HasField` are involved in this as well.
 Calling more functions is obviously slower.
-Typeclasses do have a significant runtime overhead in DAML since instances are passed around as dictionary records at runtime and calling a method selects the right field from this dictionary.
+On top of that, typeclasses have a significant runtime overhead in DAML since instances are passed around as dictionary records at runtime and calling a method selects the right field from this dictionary.

-If we don't want to abandon the idea of van Laarhoven lenses, we cannot get rid of the `Functor` typeclass.
+If we don't want to abandon the idea of van Laarhoven lenses, we cannot eschew the  `Functor` typeclass.
 But what about `HasField`?
 If we want to be able construct lenses in a way that is polymorphic in the field name, there's no way around `HasField`.
 However, if we were willing to write plenty of boilerplate like the monomorphic `_field1` lens above, we could do away with `HasField`.
-Benchmarking this approach yields:
+Benchmarking this monomorphic approach yields:

 |`x`|`T(x)`|`(T(x) - T(benchNoop)) / 100,000`|
 |-|-|-|
 |`benchMono`|92.5 ms|814 ns|

-Accessing fields with monomorphic lenses is twice as fast as with their polymorphic counterparts but still more than an order of magnitude slower than using the builtin syntax.
-This implies that no matter how much better we make the implementation of `lens`, even if we used compile time specialization for it, we wouln't get better than a 17x slowdown compared to the builtin syntax.
+Accessing fields with monomorphic lenses is twice as fast as with their polymorphic counterparts but still 17x slower than using the builtin syntax.
+This implies that no matter how much better we make the implementation of `lens`, even if we used compile time specialization for it, we wouldn't get better than a 17x slowdown compared to the builtin syntax.

 ## Temporary stop-gap measures